-2.1.
-Process Creation
+2.1 Process Creation

 We use the term process creation to refer to the mechanism by which computational resources are integrated into computations.
 These resources may all be acquired before the computation starts (i.e., static allocation) or may be acquired and released during the course of the computation (dynamic allocation).
 Computational resources of interest include both single-processor and multiprocessor systems, and the low-level mechanisms used to initiate computation may be quite different in each case.
-For example, on a workstation we might use secure or unsecure "remote shell" (rsh) mechanisms or hand-crafted process creation servers; in contrast, parallel computers typically provide specialized mechanisms that start a user-supplied executable on multiple processors and may require interfacing with local resource management systems such as a partition manager or scheduler [13].
+For example, on a workstation we might use secure or unsecure "remote shell" (rsh) mechanisms or hand-crafted process creation servers; in contrast, parallel computers typically provide specialized mechanisms that start a user-supplied executable on multiple processors and may require interfacing with local resource management systems such as a partition manager or scheduler [15].
+(A program may also need to attach to other running processes during its execution; we view this as a generalization of the usual startup problem, and do not discuss it explicitly here.)

 A secure process creation facility for high-performance programs must support a heterogeneous mix of process creation mechanisms.
 It should support authentication of the user of remote resources and/or of the resources themselves.
-It also needs to provide for the establishment of the security contexts required for subsequent secure communication within the program.
+The process creation mechanism must provide for the establishment of security contexts that hold security state and configuration information needed for subsequent secure communication within the program.
 Because a computation may comprise hundreds or thousands of processes, which typically are mutually trusting once created, it is both impractical and unnecessary to perform a formal authentication process between every pair of processes.
 Instead, we need scalable mechanisms for process creation that allow a process to transfer to its offspring the right to communicate with other processes in a computation.

-2.2.
-Communication
+2.2 Communication

 Once processes have been created, they need to be able to exchange data and synchronize their execution.
 As noted above, the applications in which we are interested communicate by using a variety of interaction mechanisms.
 Communication performance is often critical, but as messages are often small, latency can be as important as bandwidth.
 Collective communication operations across multiple processes can exacerbate the impact of latency on performance.
 Furthermore, performance and functionality requirements frequently motivate the use of multiple low-level communication methods within a single application.
-For example, coupled models often need to use machine-specific communication methods within computers and optimized wide area protocols between computers [19, 23].
+For example, coupled models often need to use machine-specific communication methods within computers and optimized wide area protocols between computers [21, 25].
 Collaborative environments require a mixture of protocols providing different combinations of high throughput, multicast, and high reliability [4, 5].
-Smart instrument applications may need to be able to switch among alternative communication substrates in the event of error or high load [16].
-In general, the method used for a communication can vary according to where communication is being performed, what is being communicated, or when communication is performed [8].
+Smart instrument applications may need to be able to switch among alternative communication can vary according to where communication is being performed, what is being communicated, or when communication is performed [8].